sakharovmaksim/acceptance-core-py/README.md

 ## Config count of rerunning failed tests
 `--reruns X` in pytest.ini file

+## Mobile emulation
-## For setting up mobile emulation use MobileTestCase for this test
+For setting up mobile emulation use MobileTestCase for this tests